KJC-Dev/upperdeck-server/README.md

-# Snikket server images
+# UpperDeck server images

-This is the source repository for building [Snikket service](https://snikket.org/service/) Docker images.
+This is the source repository for building UpperDeck server images.
+It was forked from [Snikket service](https://snikket.org/service/)
+Docker images.

-Snikket is an open-source self-hosted personal messaging service.
+UpperDeck is an open-source self-hosted personal messaging service.
 It aims to provide an alternative to proprietary and centralized messaging platforms while supporting all the expected features and being easy to use.

-For more information see the [Snikket website](https://snikket.org/).

-## Getting Started with Snikket

-For instructions on getting started with Snikket, see the [Snikket installation guide](https://snikket.org/service/quickstart/) on our website.

-## Building images

-This section is for people who want to build their own images of Snikket, e.g. for development purposes.

 ### Requirements